 There are, alas, quite a number of issues surrounding hair transplants; indeed, some of the main advantages, as we shall see, have significant downsides attached to them;

-- It's a surgical procedure – you will have to be anaesthetised and you will have to undergo surgery.
-This can be a daunting thought for many and, as with any operation, there are risks associated with it such as excessive bleeding, infection and an allergic reaction to the hair being transplanted
+It’s a surgical procedure – you will have to be anaesthetised and you will have to undergo surgery.
+This can be a daunting thought for many and, as with any operation.
+There are risks associated with it such as excessive bleeding, infection and an allergic reaction to the hair being transplanted.
+Unsightly hair transplant scars can remain after a bad hair transplant.

-- Potential side-effects – it's common for hair transplantees to experience a tight, itchy scalp, scabbing and scarring
+Potential side-effects – it’s common for hair transplantees to experience a tight, itchy scalp, scabbing and large hair transplant scars which can be hard to conceal

-While both options have their advantages and disadvantages, it's clear from the above that micropigmentation is safer, less complex, cheaper and far less of an undertaking than a hair transplant.
-If you are looking for a full head of long, flowing hair then a hair transplant is the way to go – if you can afford it.
+While both options have their advantages and disadvantages, it’s clear from the above that micropigmentation is safer, less complex, cheaper and far less of an undertaking than a hair transplant.
+If you are looking for a full head of long, flowing hair then a hair transplant is the way to go – it’s more affordable.
 But if you simply want to achieve a stylish, modern, clean look that will effectively mask your hair loss issues, then micropigmentation stands head (and shoulders) above a hair transplant.

-We hope that this blog has given you a little more insight into how a micropigmentation procedure from Skalptec can help you.
-If you would like to know more, or would like to arrange a preliminary consultation with one of our experts, then please get in touch.
+We hope we’ve given you a little more insight into how a micropigmentation procedure from Skalptec can help you.
+If you would like to know more, or you’d like to arrange a preliminary consultation with one of our expert scalp technicians, then please get in touch.
 You can call us on 0845 625 0025, email us by clicking here or simply complete the short contact form here and one of the team will get back to you as soon as possible.